*main picture is of an organic genmaicha (roasted brown rice green tea).

 - The Details: all pre-prepared, ready to eat, Japanese vegetable dishes.
 This is the sort of stuff you’d only find at a home, in a Gardena/Torrance restaurant, but you won’t typically come across it in most Japanese restaurants.
 That’s because most Americans have no clue as to what these dishes are, and they aren’t accustomed to eating anything other than soup and salad.

-- Company Info: yamadai.jp
+- Website: yamadai.jp

 - Specialty: Japanese organic matcha tea.